moonstar-x/old-server-setup/docs/game-servers/assetto-corsa.md

 sudo -iu steam
 ```

-To set-up the VM (make sure to change the settings to your needs):
+To set up the VM (make sure to change the settings to your needs):

 ``` text
 vboxmanage createvm --name "Assetto-win" --register